IKNL/intro-ds-students/README.md

 The purpose of this repository is to get you familiarized with the tools that you will be using during your time at IKNL.

 ## Getting your setup up and running
 This should help you get your setup up and running.
-Please note that this based on my experience and a recommendation only.
-Adapt it if necessary 😉.

 1. #### Install Anaconda <br>
   Anaconda is a great all-in-one solution for Data Science.
 I recommend you install it from [here](https://www.anaconda.com/products/individual)